hellotlc/sample_app/README.md

 # Ruby on Rails Tutorial: sample application

-This is samle application for Ruby on Rails Tutorial
+This is sample application for Ruby on Rails Tutorial